 At the same time, puppies can be quite challenging.
 Most puppies will make messes, may destroy things, and have a lot of energy.

 Preparing for your labradoodle puppy is important to not only essential to keeping your house in one piece but also to keeping your sanity.

-Today we are going to take a look at some of the best ways that you can start puppy proofing for your labradoodle.
-Keep in mind though that every puppy is unique and you might need to take additional steps once they come into your home.
+Remember that every puppy is unique, and you might need to take additional steps once they come into your home.

 Create a Checklist

 There is a lot to do when you get a new puppy.
-When it comes to puppy proofing it is really easy to forget a step so to help prepare yourself to get ready for your new labradoodle friend coming home you should create a checklist of the puppy proofing steps that you need to perform.
+When it comes to puppy-proofing, it is really easy to forget a step, so to help prepare yourself to get ready for your new labradoodle friend coming home, you should create a checklist of the puppy-proofing steps you need to perform.

 Cleaning Your Home

-Some of your household cleaning chemicals can be hazardous to your new pupper so make sure to take a look at everything you use and ensure it is puppy safe.
+Some of your household cleaning chemicals can be hazardous to your new puppy, so make sure to look at everything you use and ensure it is puppy safe.